douglasrizzo/dodo_detector/README.rst

 The second one uses any pre-trained convolutional network from the `TensorFlow Object Detection API <https://github.com/tensorflow/models/tree/master/research/object_detection>`__.
 Basically, `this tutorial <https://github.com/tensorflow/models/blob/master/research/object_detection/colab_tutorials/object_detection_tutorial.ipynb>`__.

-As of version 0.7 of the package, only Python 3 and TensorFlow 2 are supported.
+I've made an effort to keep the package compatible with both Python 2.7 and Python 3 (for ROS users) and, consequently, with TensorFlow 1 and 2, and the TensorFlow Object Detection APIs v1 and v2.

 Why
 ---